ILikeFood971/ForF/README.md

 The player tracker can be crafted using 4 diamonds, 2 emeralds, 2 eyes of ender, and 1 compass.
 It uses [this recipe.](https://gyazo.com/444fa8fc199afff4d1af3c8dd641fab4) By default, it will expire after 1 hour.
 It will track any player of your choice by right-clicking to open a selection GUI.
-After selecting a player it will update to the tracked players location when you right-click or when it is in another slot in your hotbar.
-(If I made it constantly update when in your hand it would bob and would be annoying.
-If you still wish for it to update in your hand, you can do so in the config.)
+After selecting a player it will update to the tracked players location or the position of the portal they last used in your current dimension (Technically it points to their last known position in that dimension so if they get teleported or die it will point to the position where they were when that happened).
 If the tracked player goes offline, the compass will spin randomly.
 The player tracker works fully server-side by using the Polymer library.

-#### Portals

-If the player you are tracking is in another dimension that is either the overworld or the nether, it will point towards their last player.
-If only you or the tracked player is in the end, the compass will spin randomly instead of pointing towards the end portal.

 ### Server Assassin